• Skip to primary navigation

 It probably won't surprise anyone to know that one of my favorite activities is watching Food Network.
 Especially on weekend mornings when they have people on there who are actually cooking.
 Recently I've been watching the 5-Ingredient show with Claire Robinson.
 She does some amazing things with just five ingredients.

-So, a couple of weeks ago I watched her make a "white pizza."
-A white pizza is, aptly enough, a pizza with no tomato sauce.
-Her pizza consisted of a purchased dough (ingredient 1), garlic-flavored olive oil (ingredient 2), mozzarella cheese (ingredient 3), ricotta cheese (ingredient 4) and oregano (ingredient 5).
+Her pizza consisted of a purchased dough (ingredient 1), garlic-flavored olive oil (ingredient 2), mozzarella cheese (ingredient 3), ricotta cheese (ingredient 4), and oregano (ingredient 5).
 The finished pie looked absolutely beautiful.
 But, as I tend to do, I thought maybe I could improve it with a few additional ingredients.

 I added some caramelized onions, fresh basil, dried Italian seasoning, crushed red pepper flakes and chives.
 It was really outstanding.

-Because there are so few ingredients in this pizza, it really pays to use the best quality you can get.
-Especially the dough.
-For this time I purchased a dough from my local Publix.
+For this pizza, I purchased a dough from my local Publix bakery.
 They have them right in the cold case in the bakery.
 I left it in the refrigerator overnight and then let it sit out for about an hour before I started baking.
 It was pretty good, but not great.
-Next time I'll use my standard pizza dough recipe.
-It's a really good one that cooks up crisp on the edges and has a great yeasty taste.
+Next time I’ll use my standard pizza dough recipe.
+It’s a really good one that cooks up crisp on the edges and has a great yeasty taste.

 How to Make White Pizza